codesbyayush/codesbyayush/README.md

 * 🖥️  See my portfolio at [@portfolio](http://codesbyayush.vercel.app)
 * ✉️  You can contact me at [codesbyayush@gmail.com](mailto:codesbyayush@gmail.com)
 * 🚀  I'm currently working on [Canny for indie hackers](https://github.com/codesbyayush/no-name-yet)
-* 🧠  I'm learning Local-first development, Hono, and exploring TanStack DB
+* 🧠  I'm learning about Local-first web apps, Hono, and exploring TanStack DB
 * 🤝  I'm open to collaborating on Full Stack web apps
-* ⚡  Fun fact: I commit daily and believe in learning by building

 ---